aka Vancouver bumble bee, Bombus vancouverensis nearcticus

-The Two form bumble bee is a small bodied species common on the east side of Washington state.
+The Two form bumble bee is (was) a small bodied species common on the east side of Washington state.
 It can be found on the west side as well, but seems to thrive on the east side.
-Note the black triangle pointed at the abdomen, on the backside of the thorax (scutellum).
+Note the black triangle pointed at the abdomen, on the rear of the thorax (scutellum).

 There is some confusion after the Vancouver bumble bee, Bombus vancouverensis, was separated from Bombus bifarius as to how to separate them and where do the two species occur separately and where do they overlap.
 While I (DJ) first thought B. vancouverensis was the red form found in the San Juans Islands and up north in the central part of British Columbia, now it seems that it may not be a correlation between external colors and species distinction.
-More to come.

 Field ID tips

 Identification of the Two form bumble bee, Bombus bifarius is fairly straight forward for the most common color morph in Washington.
 There is a black band between the wings and a black inverted triangle coming from that black band down to the abodomen.

 - T2 = black (maybe some red)